Currently

 The adverb currently is almost always unnecessary.
 It usually just restates information already conveyed through verb tenses and can be dropped with no loss of meaning.
-If you don’t believe us about currently‘s redundancy, consider these examples:
+Consider these examples:

 A 31-year-old Pennsylvania man is currently in stable condition after leaping off a Manhattan-bound Staten Island Ferry yesterday evening.
 [Gothamist]

-The Denver Zoo is currently training three of its gorillas to be the newest members of the Great Ape Heart Project, a nationwide effort by zoos to better understand heart health in great apes.
+The Denver Zoo is currently training three of its gorillas to be the newest members of the Great Ape Heart Project.
 [Denver Post]

 Sarah Palin, theoretically the Tea Party powerhouse, currently ranks ninth.
 [Daily Caller]